facebookincubator/velox/velox/docs/functions/spark/decimal.rst

 Division
 ~~~~~~~~
-When allowing precision loss:
+When allow-precision-loss:

 ::

     p = p1 - s1 + s2 + max(6, s1 + p2 + 1)
     s = max(6, s1 + p2 + 1)

-When denying precision loss:
+When precision loss is not allowed:

 ::